 Going back to the 3 parameters that are significantly linked to elbow valgus torque, most of these parameters can be reduced by creating later trunk rotation after foot contact but the two parameters; elbow flexion and the loading rate of the elbow valgus stress can also occur with late trunk rotation.
 These two parameters are usually caused by more sidearm slots and also the inverted W or L. I will not cover these mechanical concerns in this article.

 It is important to note that late trunk rotators are not protected completely from UCL tears but that they have less of a risk.
 Studies show that chronic valgus stress places the ligament at risk for tearing or becoming lax (1).
 Because external rotation of the throwing arm causes elbow valgus stress this is impossible to avoid if you use this force multiplier in your pitching velocity.
 In my interview with Jim “The Rookie” Morris he talks about his 9 arm surgeries in his career and how after his second or third the famous Doctor Frank Jobe told him that most of the damage he did to his arm happened before he was 15 years old.
-The moral of the story here is that if you do not have good mechanics at a young age, like most young pitchers, then you could possible be like Jim Morris and cause most of the damage to your pitching arm before you even play this game at the high school level.
+The moral of the story here is that if you do not have good mechanics at a young age, like most young pitchers, then you could possibly be like Jim Morris and cause most of the damage to your pitching arm before you even play this game at the high school level.

-Jason Motte and Stephen Strausburg Early Trunk Rotation
+Jason Motte Early Trunk Rotation

+Jason Motte is a great example of early trunk rotation.
+Jason Motte causes early trunk rotation with late hip rotation.
 Notice the clip of Jason Motte below and how his hips are opening towards the target with his trunk rotation.
 This means his hip rotation is a little late.
 Notice the clip of Aroldis Chapman, who is representing the late trunk rotator, his hips are opening just before his trunk rotation.
 If Jason Motte could follow the 3X Pitching principles of 3X before front foot strike then he would start hip rotation earlier which studies link to high pitching velocity (4).

 How to Prevent Early Trunk Rotation

 What sucks about most sources on the web that provide pitching instruction is that they may cite a study like the one here on early trunk rotation but they do not teach you how to fix the problem.
-I believe this is because they do not have a comprehensive approach to high velocity pitching like we have here with 3X Pitching.
+I believe this is because they do not have a comprehensive approach to high-velocity pitching like we have here with 3X Pitching.

-When working to prevent early trunk rotation in the pitching delivery or to remove it, the pitcher must first understand the sequence of movements of the high velocity pitcher, along with the timing of these movements.
+When working to prevent early trunk rotation in the pitching delivery or to remove it, the pitcher must first understand the sequence of movements of the high-velocity pitcher, along with the timing of these movements.
 The case study cited above made this exact point in the conclusion:

 This finding concurs with previously reported findings that showed reduced shoulder rotation torques in pitchers with late trunk rotation, and it supports the notion that efficient mechanics is predicated on the appropriate timing in the sequence of pelvis, trunk, and arm rotations.